barecode/Boost-Spring-Boot/README.md

 Browse to `http://localhost:9080/`

 The Docker image is [optimized](https://openliberty.io/blog/2018/06/29/optimizing-spring-boot-apps-for-docker.html) to separate the application classes from the Spring Boot and third-party libraries.
 These [two layers](https://openliberty.io/blog/2018/09/12/build-and-push-spring-boot-docker-images.html) reduce iterative build time, deployment time, and storage cost.
-The  image is based on [Open Liberty](https://openliberty.io/) with [Eclipse OpenJ9](https://www.eclipse.org/openj9/), both of which are designed and optimized for the cloud.
+The  image is based on [Open Liberty](https://openliberty.io/) with [Eclipse OpenJ9](https://www.eclipse.org/openj9/) available from [adoptopenjdk.net](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=openj9), both of which are designed and optimized for the cloud.

 ## Docker layers matter